 The North Lake basin is only about 37% forested, a much lower percentage than other basins in Vermont (Figure 6).
 Historically, the Basin has been heavily farmed and 35% of the basin is still in agricultural use.
-Developed land, including transportation infrastructure, occupies approximately 13%, a higher percent than seen in other Vermont basins.
-The remaining 15% includes waterbodies.
+Developed land, including roads, occupies approximately 13%, a higher percentage than seen in other Vermont basins.
+The remaining 15% include waterbodies.

-The landscape in the northern half of the Basin (Grand Isle and Franklin Counties) is predominantly agricultural, whereas the southeastern end of the Basin from Malletts Creek to the LaPlatte River watershed contains the highest percentage of forested land.
+The landscape in the basin's northern(Grand Isle and Franklin Counties) is predominantly agricultural, whereas the southeastern end of the Basin from Malletts Creek to the LaPlatte River watershed contains the highest percentage of forested land.
 In between and sitting along the western edge are the urbanized communities of Burlington, South Burlington, Colchester, Milton, Essex Junction and Shelburne.